 Analysis

-The Revised Upper Extremity Work Demands Scale (RUEWDS) is designed to assess the demands and loads associated with the use of the upper extremities (arms and hands) in the workplace.
-The scale focuses on factors such as repetitive use, lifting, pressure, and other physical demands that affect the functionality and health of the upper limbs.
+The Revised Upper Extremity Work Demands Scale (RUEWDS) is designed to assess the physical demands and workload associated with the use of the upper extremities, particularly the hands and arms, in occupational settings.
+The scale focuses on factors such as repetitive use, lifting, pressure, and other physical demands that may affect upper-limb functioning and health.

-The primary objective of the RUEWDS is to evaluate the physical demands placed on workers’ upper extremities in order to understand their impact on individuals’ well-being and health.
-The scale helps identify occupational risks related to physical labor and provides data for developing prevention and intervention strategies aimed at reducing musculoskeletal injuries and fatigue.
+The primary aim of the RUEWDS is to evaluate the physical demands placed on workers’ upper extremities and to improve understanding of how these demands may affect health, well-being, and occupational functioning.
+The scale also assists in identifying occupational risks associated with physically demanding work and can provide useful information for developing preventive and intervention strategies aimed at reducing musculoskeletal injuries and fatigue.

 Scoring